EmanRefaat/Eman-Portfolio/README.md

 This project I did was Conducting EDA using EXCEL.
-Visualization and Dashboard made by Tableau You are a data analyst at Dental Pharma, Inc., a company that manufactures and markets pharmaceutical products, particularly for dental use. the management wants to standardize the monitoring of various projects within the company.
+Visualization and Dashboard made by Tableau You are a data analyst at Dental Pharma, Inc., a company that manufactures and markets pharmaceutical products, particularly for dental use.
+The management wants to standardize the monitoring of various projects within the company.
 They want to make strategic project data visually accessible to directors.
-* Data : They has provided the following files[The project data with the countries and their project data, The referential table with the correspondence between countries and regions in the data set, A data dictionary.
-Here, you will also find information related to the countries classification (affiliate or distributor)]
+* Data : They has provided the following files[The project data with the countries.csv, project data.csv,and data dictionary.csv] from 2017-2018

 * Presentation : You can see Analysis presentation for this project using this link (https://prezi.com/view/yDIVcJVFUiCbnq72fI4z/)